pdrabinski/GAN_Colorizer/README.md

 Below is the basic structure of the Generator.
 Each encoding layer is a Convolution layer with stride 2 followed by a Batch Normalization layer and then a Leaky ReLU activation layer of slope .2.
 Each decoding layer is a an Upsampling layer followed by a convolution layer, Batch Normalization, and finally the concatenation layer.

+The arrows illustrate the concatenation layers that help preserve the structure of prominent edges that the decoding layers identified.
+These are called skip connections and are prevalent when finding the mapping between an input image and the output image.

 ![generator](/results/generator.png)

 ### Discriminator